ericaro/mrepo/README.md

 #mrepo - multi repo toolbox

+What is mrepo for ?

   - `mrepo` is a programming library to deal with 'workspaces' that contains several git repositories, called 'subrepository'
   - `az` is a command line tool, to run arbitrary command, on each subrepository.
-  - `git-deps` is a command line tool, to read all subrepository path, remote, branch.
+  - `git-deps` is a command line tool, to read all subrepositories path, remote and branch.
 Enough to recreate them, in fact.

 ## `az`

+### simple command

-`az`  is a command line utility to execute arbitrary commands on each repository.
-Typically you want to do:
+Run a simple git command on each subrepository.

+    az <command>

+to run `<command>` on each subrepository

+For instance:

-    $ az git fetch
+    $ az git status -s

-to `git fetch` every subrepository.

-Even better, because `fetch` actually spend a lot of time waiting for server response:
+### simple async command

+Run each command in parallel:

+    az -a <command>

+For instance:

     $ az -a git fetch

-that will `git fetch`  on each repository, but in parallel.
-It's 10x faster.

-Of course you can run any command you want

-    $ az mkdir -p src/main/java

-### sync or async ?

-The `-a` option selects the `asynchronous` mode.

-  - In `sync` mode:
-    + Commands are executed *sequentially*.
-    + Commands have direct access to stdin, stdout stderr, and therefore, can prompt for questions, and print using color
-  - In `async` mode:
-    + Commands are executed *asynchronously*.
-    + Commands cannot run in interactive mode, but they usually operates faster.

-The `async` mode is activate by `-a` option, or if you use a *statistics aggregator* like ( `-cat`, or `-count`)
+It's 10x faster, because `git fetch` spend lot of time waiting.

+*caveat*:
+Command executed in *async* mode cannot be interactive, and cannot print in coloring mode neither.

-### statistics
+### summary command

-Sometimes you need to run some basic statistics on those results:
+Collect each command response and print out a *summary* of those response.

+ - *cat*   : outputs are just con`cat`enated together.
+ - *sum*   : outputs are interpreted as numbers, and they are added.
+ - *count* : count different outputs
+ - *digest*: compute the sha1 of all outputs. subrepositories are sorted in aphabetical order of project names

+*caveat*: like for `-a` option, when using summary options, commands cannot be interactive.

+## git-deps

+Find all subrepositories of the current working dir, and extract their:

+  - path
+  - remote: git remote url `git config --get remote.origin.url`
+  - branch: the current branch : `git rev-parse --abbrev-ref HEAD`

+By default, it prints this result.

+With `-makefile` option, it prints this result in a `Makefile` format.

+    <path>: ; git clone <remote> -b <branch> $@

+It is then easy to reproduce your workspace elsewhere ( other developpers, CI, build machine)

+# Examples

+## branch distribution

+The git command:

-    git rev-parse --abbrev-ref HEAD
+    $ git rev-parse --abbrev-ref HEAD

-will give you the current branch
+will give you the current branch.

-But what about all branches, in the workspace ?
+But what the branches distribution in the workspace ?

     $ az -count git rev-parse --abbrev-ref HEAD
-      24 : dev
+      24   dev
-      12 : master
+      12   master
       ___________
-      36
+      36   Total

-Commands results can be analyzed through a few simple "aggregators"

- - *cat* : outputs are just `cat` to the output.
- - *sum* : outputs are considered as numbers, and they are sum up.
- - *count*: count differents outputs, and print the result and the count.
- - *digest*: the sha1 of all outputs, in the aphabetical order of project names, is computed and printed.

-This set of "outputs" is very suitable with some git command:
-The sha1 of all sha1: just print the each repository sha1, and compute the resulting one:
+Explanations:
+In the current workspace, there are `36` subrepositories.
+There have been `36`  responses
+`24` were `dev` and `12` were `master`.

+## sha1 of all sha1

+The command:

+    $ git rev-parse HEAD

+will return HEAD's sha1.

+How can I compute a new sha1 that depends on each subrepository ?

-    $ az -digest git rev-parse --verify HEAD
+    $ az -digest git rev-parse HEAD

-Number of commit ahead or behind
+    bb502cc5594cf1dd2f175942dfe2cdfea4961048

+Explanation:

+`az` will execute `git rev-parse HEAD` on each subrepository, in a deterministic order (alphabetically by path). a new message is build by concatenating all outputs together, and its sha1 is computed.

+You have a version number for the workspace that depends on each subrepository version.

+## counting commits

+This git command:

+    $ git  rev-list --count  HEAD...origin/master

+count the number of commit between HEAD and origin/master (telling you how much behind you are).

+What about all repositories ?

-    $ az -sum git  rev-list --count  dev...origin/dev
+    $ az -sum git  rev-list --count  dev...origin/dev 0     foo

-See all untracked file in all the repositories (to see if one need to be committed)
+        4     bar
+        2     baz
+        __________
+        30

+## working with a CI

+Generate a Dependencyfile

+    $ git deps -makefile > Dependencyfile
-    $ az -cat git ls-files --exclude-standard --others
+    $ git add Dependencyfile
+    $ git commit -m "Added Dependencyfile for my CI"

+On the CI side, you don't just need a pull on the main repository, you also need to clone new repositories:

+    $ make -f Dependencyfile tree
-    $ az -cat git status --porcelain
+    $ az -a git fetch
-      M  README.md
-       M az/main.go
-       M runner.go
-      ??
-DesignNotes.md

-Check the current repartition of branches

-    $ az -count git rev-parse --abbrev-ref HEAD
+    $ az git merge --ff-only

-      24 : dev
-      12 : master
-      ___________
-      36
+The first statement will clone missing subrepositories.
+The second will fetch all new stuff (asynchronously, so really fast, no possible conflict) The third, will apply changes (fast forward only (this should be the case for a CI))

 # Installation